tjbencomo/col11a1-manuscript/README.md

 `annotate-snps.smk` is a `snakemake` pipeline.
 Any python environment with `snakemake` can run the pipeline.
 It's recommended to use the `--use-conda` and `--use-singularity` options, which require `conda` and `singularity`.

-## Reproducing Mutation Callset
+## Generating the Full Mutation Callset
-Follow these steps to reproduce the full mutation callset included with the paper (referred to as `mutations.maf.gz` in this repository).
+Follow these steps to reproduce the full mutation callset used for analysis in the paper (referred to as `mutations.maf.gz` in this repository).
 ### 1. Generate mutation callset from Lee lab samples
 Mutations were called for samples processed by the Lee lab (53 SCCs in total) using an in-house variant calling [pipeline](https://github.com/tjbencomo/col11a1-wes-pipeline).
 The final MAF file created by the pipeline is referred to as `lee.maf` in this repository.
 Reads were aligned to hg38.
 See the pipeline repository for full details.

+The fully annotated mutations for the 53 SCCs we processed are also available to download from our manuscript on the journal's website.
+Download the supplementary file and rename it `lee.maf` if you'd prefer to skip running the pipeline.

 ### 2. Reannotate Pickering and Cho mutations
 Previously published callsets from Pickering (39 SCCs) and Durinck (8 SCCs) were converted to